dylanpieper/ShinySurveyJS-Template/readme.md

 ## Speed and Performance

-Because all of the tokens and surveys are retrieved directly from the database, the app may be slow to load if there are many survey sessions open concurrently or if the database is slow.
+Because all of the tokens and surveys are retrieved directly from the database, the app may be slow to load if there are many sessions open concurrently or if the database server is slow.
 Additionally, the asynchronous setup process can put more strain on the server.

 To improve performance, consider the following:

 -   Use a database with fast read and write speeds
--   Cache the survey data in cookies
+-   Cache the survey json
--   Configure the asynchronous setup process to execute at scheduled times, with longer intervals, or at slower frequencies
+-   Modify the timing of the asynchronous setup process

-Locally, with the nearest Supabase server, I observe 2 to 3 second load times.
+Locally, using the nearest Supabase server, I observe **2 to 3 second** **load times** on average.

 ## Roadmap